Your product page is the revenue driver on your online store.

 Chapter 4: Create Desire with Powerful Copy

-The copy on your product page can go just as far towards selling as the images.
+The copy on your product page design can go just as far towards selling as the images.

 Your product description is important, yes, but so is the social proof you display.